cisagov/ScubaGoggles/baselines/Google Calendar Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

 #### GWS.CALENDAR.1.1v0.1
-External Sharing Options for Primary Calendars SHALL be configured to "Only free/busy information (hide event details)" to restrict information sharing and prevent data leakage.
+External Sharing Options for Primary Calendars SHALL be configured to "Only free/busy information (hide event details)."

 - Rationale
   - Prevent data leakage by restricting the amount of information that is externally viewable when a user shares their calendar with someone external to your organization.